 The cold involved with skiing keeps a lot of people away and is another reason so many people are hesitant to try it.

-Sure, offseason training can help you become a better athlete, but the only way to actually improve your skiing ability is to spend plenty of time on your skis.
+Sure, off-season exercises or training can help you become a better athlete, but the only way to actually improve your skiing ability is to spend plenty of time on your skis.
 You have to dive in and get over your fear.

 How to Make Skiing Easier